Updated on December 10, 2024.

 Be aware of the risk of hemorrhage

-Losing a large quantity of blood is common after severe trauma such as after a car accident or other injury.
-In many cases, hemorrhaging can be stopped and lost blood replaced by a transfusion.
+Hemorrhaging, or losing a large quantity of blood, is common after severe trauma such as after a car accident or other injury.
+In many causes, hemorrhaging can be stopped and lost blood replaced by a transfusion.
 (A transfusion is a procedure during which additional blood is pumped into your body through a vein.)
 People with type O blood may be at a higher risk of uncontrolled bleeding, according to research.

 Risk of heart disease and blood clotting conditions

-Some experts believe that people with types A, B, and AB blood have an increased risk of coronary heart disease compared to people with type O blood.
-The belief is due to increased levels of inflammatory markers and certain proteins in the blood that lead to blood clotting.
-That translates into an increased risk of venous thromboembolisms.
+People in the type A and B groups were also 51 percent higher risk of developing deep vein thrombosis (DVT), compared to people with type O blood.
 These are blood clots that start in veins as opposed to arteries.
 (Arteries are blood vessels that carry oxygen-rich blood from the heart and lungs to the body, while veins are blood vessels that carry blood back from the body to the heart and lungs.)
-Estimates vary, but recent and rigorous studies put the risk at about double.

 Risk of memory problems

 On the other hand, type O may protect against memory problems, including Alzheimer’s disease.
-A 2015 study published in Brain Research Bulletin found that out of 189 people who had undergone brain MRIs, the brains of those with blood type O had the greatest amount of grey matter in their brains, providing possible protection against dementia.
+Limited past research has found a possible correlation between having blood type O and having larger amounts of grey matter in the brain, providing possible protection against dementia.
+However, more studies are needed to confirm this link.

 Risk of pancreatic cancer